 In addition, these little guys are low in carbs and rich in nutrition, which is the exact thing that everyone wants to hear about their food these days.

 This recipe is a dream come true for pork lovers that don’t have all the time in the world to cook their food.
-With an air-fryer, you will only need to spend about 15 minutes to thoroughly cook your yummy, flavor-packed pork chops.
+If you don’t know the way to gauge pork chop’s doneness, you can rely on an air-fryer to thoroughly cook your yummy, flavor-packed pork chops in 15 minutes.

 Remember to slice your pork thin in order to fully enjoy the taste!